 The most renowned is their 2012 study documenting 110 species that have seen tremendous recovery while protected under the Act.

-Most of these species met or exceed recovery timelines set by federal scientists.
+Most of these species met or exceeded recovery timelines set by federal scientists.

 Here are some of the quantitative measures of the Act’s success.